by Matt Slick

 - 1 Tim.
 5:21, "I solemnly charge you in the presence of God and of Christ Jesus and of His chosen angels, to maintain these principles without bias, doing nothing in a spirit of partiality."

 Again, there is debate within Christianity as to the means and purpose of God's election.
-Some say that God elects individuals, and others say He only elects nations and/or groups of people.
+Some say that God elects individuals, and others say that He only elects nations and/or groups of people.
 If God elects individuals, this means that God is predestining them, electing them into salvation, and He is not electing others.
 This does not sit well with many Christians.
 On the other hand, some Christians state that God elects based upon a foreknowledge of what an individual will do.

 Whichever side you believe, remember that predestination and election are Biblical concepts.
 You must also remember that how you believe or not in predestination and/or election does not affect your salvation.
 Therefore, you should be gracious to other Christians who differ with you on this subject.